Flickerdeck

 Tarot

-Theme: Anime-inspired fantasy world with tarot archetypes
+Theme: East Asian-inspired fantasy world within a tarot framework

 Medium: digital